 I’M CLEANING UP MY DIET.
 I love salty snacks and good ol’ Coca-Cola.
 Both are getting dialed WAY DOWN.
 The great thing about cravings is the longer you go without them, the easier it is in the moment.
 My Coke intake is down to about one a week.
 Pretzels, once a month.

 Dr. P.K.
 Shah, of Cedars-Sinai Hospital in Los Angeles and a member of the Men’s Health advisory board, encouraged me to lean toward a Mediterranean Diet.
 My cardiologist, Dr. Levy, made it even simpler: eat fish twice a week.
-Dr. Nadolsky said to snack on nuts and find a way to consume 4 teaspoons of extra virgin olive every day.
+Dr. Nadolsky said to snack on nuts and find a way to consume 4 teaspoons of extra virgin olive oil every day.

 I’M MOVING.
-Research says that 30 minutes of moderate exercise is where I should start, and I am.
+Research says that 30 minutes of moderate exercise 4-5 times a week is where I should start, and I am.
 But there’s some that suggests that more intensive exercise provides additional benefit.
 My doctors have told me I’m under no restrictions within reason.
 My aim is to push myself hard to keep my pipes as clean as possible.
 I am pushing the sled again, and running suicides at a local basketball court.
 Suicides suck—but not doing them sucks worse, I think.